kylehui327/cobo-waas2-js-sdk/docs/WalletsMPCWalletsApi.md

 List all key share holders

-This operation retrieves a list of all key share holders under a specified vault.
-You can filter the result by key share holder group ID.
+This operation retrieves all key share holders under a specified vault.
+You can filter the result by key share holder group id.

 ### Example